John Welsh (English footballer): Preston North End

+Welsh with Preston North End in 2016.

 In May 2012, it was announced that Welsh had signed for Preston North End on a two-year contract.
 He was voted Player of the Year and Players' Player of the Year of Preston North End for the season 2012/13.
 On 17 December 2013, Welsh extended his contract with Preston for a further twelve months, thus keeping him at the club until the summer of 2015.

 Despite Tom Clarke taking over the captaincy for the 2014–15 season, Welsh still played a major part in getting the club promoted via the play-offs.
 This form was rewarded with a new two-year contract.
 At the end of the 2018 season he left Preston North End and was given an award for longest serving Preston player.

 Grimsby Town

 Welsh signed a two-year contract with League Two club Grimsby Town on 25 June 2018.
 He was firmly installed as club captain for the 2018–19 season.
 Welsh left the club by mutual consent on 20 March 2019.
-This may have been in part due to his participation in a fracas at a bus stop in which he broke a woman's leg.

 Non-League

 In October 2019 he joined Atherton Collieries on a short-term contract.
-It was announced in August 2020 that he had signed for Stafford Rangers, on step 10 of the English football pyramid.
+It was announced in August 2020 that he had signed for Stafford Rangers.

 On 8 October 2021, Welsh announced he was leaving Stafford and subsequently retired in order to focus on other work commitments.

+Coaching career

+In October 2021, Welsh returned to former club Preston North End as Lead Development Phase Coach.

+On 2 January 2026, Welsh was appointed assistant head coach of League Two club Barrow, assisting former Preston North End teammate Paul Gallagher.
+Having lost their first five matches in charge, the duo departed the club on 11 February.